Pinoy Adventures: Sarangani

-Richard Gutierrez and the rest of the team invaded Sarangani province.
-Here, they accompanied by Sarangani Congressman Manny Pacquiao.
+Richard Gutierrez and the rest of the team invaded Sarangani province, accompanied by Sarangani Congressman Manny Pacquiao.
 In Barangay New La Union, Gutierrez and Pacquiao tried the whitewater river tubing adventure where they negotiated the 1.6-kilometer whitewater river tubing at Pangi River's rapids.
 On the second part of the series, Gutierrez tried another extreme adventure, night diving (again with Pacquiao) and paragliding which Gutierrez highly recommends for the extreme adventure seekers.